-The summer in full-swing, it’s time to start stock piling these abundant summer veggies for the cooler days ahead.
+The summer is in full swing, it’s time to start stockpiling these abundant summer veggies for the cooler days ahead.

 Here are some ways to get the most out of some common summer veggies that are known for taking over gardens!

 These summer squashes are prolific.
 When you grow zucchini you better like it because those plants are pretty serious producers.
 Zucchini is an extremely versatile food (we will be featuring it in a post later this week so watch for that!) which can be enjoyed sliced into a stirfry, grated into a meatloaf, or shredded and baked into a chocolate cake or a batch of muffins.
 I like to add zucchini to my stir-frys for as many meals as possible and I cook some into relishes and salsas, but I also grate my zucchini and freeze it in one cup portions to have for baking, soups, and pasta sauce.

 Besides the obvious suggestion of canning your tomatoes or making them into salsa, did you know you can also freeze them?
 Just toss your tomatoes in a freezer bag and pop them in the freezer.
 Take them out as you need them to make pizza sauce, pasta sauce, or chili.